rcoder/sql_tutorial/README.md

 The term relational comes from _relational algebra_, which is a set of simple operators that allows the combination and transformation of collections of structured data.
 Those operators are _selection_, _projection_, _product_ or _join_, _union_, and _intersection_.
-(If you've studied set theory these will be familar but it's not necessary to understand and use databases.)
+(If you've studied set theory then many of these will be familar but it's not necessary to understand and use databases.)

-Database _engines_ like SQLite provide tools to map between high-level, human-readable representations of structure data and bytes on disk (possibly more than one disk or even more than one computer).
+Database _engines_ like SQLite provide tools to map between high-level, human-readable representations of structured data and bytes on disk (possibly more than one disk or even more than one computer).
 They range widely in complexity, cost, and sophistication.